Jon Klein (media executive): Career

-Jon serves as a consultant to the HBO series "Succession."
-He sits on the board of directors of Belden, Inc. (NYSE: BDC).
-He volunteers as president of the board of directors of WBRU.
+Jon served as senior media consultant to the HBO series "Succession."
+He sits on the board of directors of Belden, Inc. (NYSE: BDC) and volunteers on the board of directors of WBRU.

 CNN

-Employed by CNN/US as president in November 2004, one of Klein's first acts was to deploy a large contingent of U.S.-based correspondents to cover the Asian tsunami.
+Employed by CNN/US as president in November 2004, one of Klein's first acts was to deploy a large contingent of American-based correspondents to cover the Asian tsunami.
 Previously, CNN would usually send locally based overseas correspondents to cover breaking international stories.
 This tactic of "flooding the zone," as Klein called it, became a hallmark of CNN's breaking news coverage on other major stories as well.
 CNN won the DuPont-Columbia Award for its tsunami coverage, and the George Foster Peabody Award for its coverage of Katrina.